Are you being recruited to join or thinking of joining Mind Capital? If so, you must be wondering whether or not Is Mind Capital A Scam.

-If they truly had such trading bots or secret algorithm, they wouldn’t ask people to make a $100 investment, or give rewards for recruitment, which appears to be their main source of revenue.
+If they truly had such trading bots or secret algorithms, they wouldn’t ask people to make a $100 investment or give rewards for recruitment, which appears to be their main source of revenue.

 They could simply invest their own money and enjoy the rewards all by themselves.
 Don’t you think so?